 The Test of Academic Proficiency (TAP) consist of questions in reading comprehension, language arts (grammar and writing), and mathematics and a constructed-response writing assignment.
 The Basic Skills Test (prior to April 2012) or the TAP (after April 2012) is required for Advancement to Degree Candidacy.
-A new emergency ruling by the state now allows students who have earned a 22 or higher and a minimum of 19 on the writing sub area) or an SAT (critical reading and mathematics) composite score of 1030 (and a minimum score of 450 on the writing sub area) to waive the TAP test.
+A new ruling by the state now allows students who have earned a composite score of 22 or higher and a minimum of 19 on the writing sub area) or an SAT (critical reading and mathematics) composite score of 1030 (and a minimum score of 450 on the writing sub area) to waive the TAP test.
 For more information on waiving the TAP, please contact Bradley's Clinical Certification Officer.
 It is strongly recommended that candidates who are not able to waive the TAP with an ACT score either repeat the ACT Plus Writing or take the TAP during their freshman year or early in their sophomore year in college.
 Furthermore, it’s strongly recommended that candidates take measures to prepare for the test in order to maximize their potential for success.
 Given the high stakes nature of this test and other required certification tests, we urge you to be prepared.
 Sitting repeatedly for a test will also require paying to take the tests multiple times, which will be costly.